ask0ldd/react-minimal-router/README.md

 2. **Define Your Routes**
    The syntax is pretty straightforward and very similar to React Router.
 Define some routes and the components to render (elements) within the RouterProvider.
+   Then simply add the populated provider to your main.tsx file.

    ```jsx
    <RouterProvider base={"http://localhost:5173"}>